SydneyBioX/scdneySpatialOmics_BIS22/README.md

 ## Prerequisites

-Before coming to the workshop, you must have a functioning R installation, paired with your favourite IDE (e.g. [RStudio](https://posit.co/download/rstudio-desktop/)) and/or git.
+Before coming to the workshop, you must have the latest version of R installed (or at least version 4.2), paired with your favourite IDE (e.g.
+[RStudio](https://posit.co/download/rstudio-desktop/)) and/or git for
+downloading the workshop materials.

 ### Installing `scdney`